-Question: How is Oxygen and Carbon Dioxide Transported in Human Beings?
+Question: How are Oxygen and Carbon Dioxide Transported in Human Beings?

 - Oxygen is transported in the blood dissolved in the plasma.